ghc-proposals/ghc-proposals/proposals/0000-decl-invisible-params.rst

 Renaming
 ~~~~~~~~

-Any such declaration with an invisible parameter must only bind variables via explicit parameters in its head.
-There is no implicit binding of free variables in this case.
+``@``\ -prefixed parameters bind their variables just like normal ones do, in the same namespace and with the same scopes.
+\[The same rules on shadowing, duplication, and the mixing of implicitly and explicitly bound variables apply, as all follow from the choice of scope variables are bound in.\]

 Type checking
 ~~~~~~~~~~~~~

 An invisible parameter is given a invisible forall quantifier (``forall ... .`` kind).
+Invisible parameters need not all be given, the rule will be dual to type applications, and analogous to type lambdas:

+ - An invisible parameter must match a corresponding invisible quantifier in the same position before, after, or between visible quantifiers.

+ - Invisible parameter in those positions must match a prefix of invisible quantifiers.

+Explicit and implicit visible parameters are both type-checked in the same way.

 An invisible parameter in braces can be used only when the type being declared also has a standalone kind signature (SAK).
 The parameter name in braces must exactly match the name of a parameter bound with the ``forall {var}`` construct in the type's SAK.

 Examples
 --------